batoull22/batoull22/README.md

 ### Hello!
 I'm batoul 👋
-- 🎓✨ A computer science graduate at IMAMU.
+- 🎓✨ A computer science graduate at IMSIU.
 - 🌱 I’m currently learning Data Science and Machine Learning.
 - 💬 Ask me about anything, I'm happy to help.
 - 📫 How to reach me: batoulalotaibi7@gmail.com.